 Section 8-16-3.
 Commission for the Aging.
 General.
 The town may make appropriations to cover the expense of the Commission, including reasonable clerical services, provided that any budget shall be adopted pursuant to Chapter 7 of this Charter.
 The ordinance adopted at the Town Meeting on December 17, 1963 concerning a Committee for the Aging is hereby repealed.

 Section 8-17-1.
-Berlin VNA.
-Establishment.
-It is the intent of this Charter that public nursing service shall continue to be provided by the Berlin VNA as established.
-Said Berlin VNA shall comply with their own bylaws as well as the Connecticut General Statutes.
-The Berlin VNA shall continue as heretofore established for the purpose of providing nursing service to the Town of Berlin.
-There shall be a Board of Directors which shall consist of twelve (12) electors of the Town for terms of three (3) years, provided, one third (1/3) of said directors' terms shall expire each year.
+Provision of Public Nursing Services.
+It is the intent of this Charter that public nursing service shall be provided by the Town of Berlin as shall be set forth in the Code of Ordinances.l

-Section 8-17-2.
-Berlin VNA.
-Appointments and Vacancies.
-All directors, elected or appointed, holding office at the date of the passage of the Charter shall be continued in said office until the expiration of the term of office.
-All expired terms of office shall be filled by the Council.
-Any vacancy in an unexpired term of office shall be filled by the Council for the remainder of said term.

-Section 8-17-3.
-Berlin VNA.
-Duties.
-The Berlin VNA shall be responsible for providing public health nursing services, visiting nurse services, school health services and other health services, which do not conflict with the duties of the Director of Health of the Town of Berlin in accordance with Connecticut General Statutes and regulations of the Department of Health Services and the statutes and regulations of the United States Government.

-Section 8-17-4.
-Berlin VNA.
-Officers and Meetings.
-Said Berlin VNA shall elect by ballot from its members the following officers: Chairman, Vice Chairman, Secretary and Treasurer for a term of one (1) year or until a successor shall have been elected.
-The Board of Directors shall meet monthly unless otherwise designated by the Board of Directors.
-A majority of members shall constitute a quorum.

-Section 8-17-5.
-Berlin VNA.
-Administrator.
-The Berlin VNA shall select an Administrator, and shall delegate to said Administrator such powers and duties as the Berlin VNA deems necessary to provide the services stated in Section 8-17-3.

 Section 8-18-1.
 Berlin-Peck Memorial Library.
 Establishment.
 There is established a public library in the Town of Berlin known as the Berlin-Peck Memorial Library in accordance with the restricted gift of the Kensington Library Society and Chapter 190 of the Connecticut General Statutes.
 There shall be a Library Board consisting of nine (9) members to be appointed by the Council, not more than five (5) of whom shall be of the same political party.